vimond/replay/plans.md

 # Big, big plans

+## Naming idea

+*v-player* for full player and *v-stream* for video engine.

 ## Some goals

 * Statically typed
-* Tests, also for components
+* Tests, both for components and full player
 * Component-centric full player toolkit
 * Standalone components + starter player
-* Still easy to re-skin starter player
+* Still easy to re-skin and re-configure starter player
 * Easy to integrate with Redux state, but also easy to keep out of global state
 * Possibly complement traditional CSS with modern, but not an immature styling approach
-* Styling framework choices should be agnostic to components.
-Consider [react-with-styles](https://github.com/airbnb/react-with-styles)
+* Styling framework choices should be agnostic to components
+* First class user experience on touch/mobile
 * Accessibility compliance...
-* No company or customer specifics, or mentioning of them - prepared for different VCS access policies
+* No company or customer specifics, or mentioning of them - prepared for OS or sharing with customers
 * Code splitting for the integrated streaming libraries

 # The view: Player with controls